 The Pro-ject Debut Carbon Audiophile turntable is one of the best budget turntables available today.
 This affordable turntable offers excellent performance and value.

-The Debut Carbon uses a carbon fiber platter which is coated in a special finish to ensure superior playback.
-The platter is mounted on a precision bearing system which reduces vibrations and noise.
+The Debut Carbon uses a carbon fiber platter that is coated in a special finish to ensure superior playback.
+The platter is mounted on a precision bearing system, which reduces vibrations and noise.

-The Debut uses a belt drive system which connects directly to the motor without using belts or gears.
+The debut uses a belt-drive system that connects directly to the motor without using belts or gears.
 As a result, there are no moving parts to wear out over time.

-The Debut is powered by a high quality DC motor which runs quietly and smoothly.
+A high-quality DC motor that runs smoothly and quietly powers the Debut.
 For most applications, it should be more than enough to deliver 3.5 watts at maximum output.

 A dust cover protects the tonearm when not in use.